ietf-rats-wg/rats-endorsements/draft-dthaler-rats-endorsements.md

 * Reference state: Reference Values
 * Appraisal policy: Appraisal Policy for Evidence, Appraisal Policy for Attestation Results

-The figure below shows an example of verifier input for a layered attester as discussed in {{RFC9334}}.
+The figure below shows an example of Verifier input for a layered Attester as discussed in {{RFC9334}}.

 ~~~~